Metarget/metarget/README.md

 Note:

 - Currently writeups are in Chinese.
+- It is recommended to add `--verbose` option when debugging.
 - You might find that some kernel vulnerabilities are marked as `privilege_escalation`, while others `container_escape`.
 The essential difference is the payload (get a shell with high privilege or escape first).
     - Thanks to default security mechanisms (e.g. Seccomp, Capabilities) in containers, some kernel vulnerabilities may be hard or almost not to exploit.
     - Hence, vulnerabilities are marked as `container_escape` if we could reproduce the whole process with Metarget, others temporarily marked as `privilege_escalation`.